 So, country-style ribs are a bit different from spare ribs as I mentioned.
 They are cut from the blade end of the loin close to the pork shoulder.
 They have a lot more meat than other types of ribs.
 And, they don’t have any rib bones.
 Instead, they have part of the shoulder blade.
 They are much more filling which is one of the reasons they are my top pick for these ribs in the Instant Pot.

 How to store leftover country style ribs

 We never have leftovers because these Instant Pot ribs are just that good.
 But, if you do have leftovers, you can store them in the refrigerator in a glass container with a tight-fitting lid for up to three to four days.

 If you want to store them longer than three to four days, you should place them in heavy-duty freezer bags or wrap them in heavy-duty foil and freeze them.
 They will stay good for two to three months in the freezer provided they are wrapped tightly.

-You may enjoy these Wild Gochujang Wings and Fiery Mayo Corn.
+- Wild Gochujang Wings and Fiery Mayo Corn

 - 3 to 4 pounds country-style pork ribs

 - 1 tablespoon brown sugar